-Article 130: Ties
+Article 140: Ties

-- 130.01 Where heat scores are tied, the tie will be split by: - (a) counting each Surfer's best counting wave score - (b) In the event that the tie cannot be broken in this manner, the tabulator would then count the best 3/4/5/6 waves etc... up until the tie is broken. - 130.02 Only unbreakable ties will be re-surfed unless, if in the opinion of the Head Judge, all Surfers or the remaining Surfers in the heat deliberately did not catch a wave.
-Advancing procedure to the next round will go as per higher seeding.
+Where heat scores are tied, the tie will be split by:

+- (a) counting each Surfer's best counting wave score - (b) In the event that the tie cannot be broken in this manner, the tabulator would then compare each Surfer's next best wave until the tie is broken. - (c) Only Surfers from a heat with an unbreakable tie will Surf off unless the tie is to zero, then the advancing procedure to the next round will be per their seeding.